malak-bou/Final-project/backend/README.md

-# University Course Management System
+# GIG Algeria E-Learning Platform

-A comprehensive web application for managing university courses, materials, and student progress.
+A comprehensive e-learning platform for GIG Algeria, designed to manage courses, training materials, and employee progress.
 Built with FastAPI, SQLAlchemy, and modern web technologies.

 ## Features